MeetChirag11/job-market-analysis-india/README.md

 This dashboard helps visualize job demand clearly, and can guide job seekers to focus their efforts on high-opportunity cities and sectors.

 ---

-## 8. 📸 Dashboard Screenshot (Optional)
-You can upload a screenshot of your dashboard here to visualize your report.

 ---